Heuristic Weakly Supervised 3D Human Pose Estimation: Introduction

 \section{Introduction}

-As the applications of machine learning (ML) expand into our everyday life, the data scarcity issue poses a seemingly insurmountable hurdle for many scientific, industrial, and healthcare applications, where gathering or labeling data can be prohibitively expensive due to sampling cost or strong privacy laws.
-Data-efficient ML approaches therefore have been trying to exploit structural knowledge in the problem in order to constrain them to a point where the model is simple enough to be correctly trained with the available data \cite{dai2007boosting,karpathy2014large}.
-One way is to train an initial inference model using plentiful data from a similar problem, then transfer the learning (e.g. via fine-tuning) to the target problem \cite{kopuklu2019convolutional,maitra2015cnn}.
-Data-efficient ML however often requires some sample data (although limited) from the target domain or at least a series of shared attributes in the zero-shot learning case \cite{romera2015embarrassingly}.
-But, what if not even a single annotated sample is available in a target application due to data collection difficulties or context constraints?
+Applied machine learning (ML) researchers have repeatedly come up against the problem of data scarcity in practical settings.
+Data-efficient methods, which exploit structural knowledge in each domain to constrain models to being simple enough to train with the available data \citep{dai2007boosting}, have emerged in response.
+However, data-efficient ML often requires at least \textit{some} sample data from the target domain, or, in the case of zero-shot learning \citep{romera2015embarrassingly}, some shared attributes in the source and target domains.
+But what can be done if context constraints entail that not even a single annotated sample is available for a target application?

-\figSota This paper addresses this challenge in the context of 3D human pose estimation where no ground truth 3D pose data are accessible, neither any known priors.
-We present an effective transfer learning approach based on a heuristic weakly supervised framework with depth data as surrogate 3D information to enable the estimation of 3D human poses under such constraints.
-Our work in particular focuses on applications that the environmental or person-specific constraints prevent the use of professional motion capture (MoCap) devices to collect even a small 3D pose sample set in the target domain.
-These contexts could be related to patient behavior monitoring in a hospital room \cite{liu2020simultaneously,clever2020bodies} or monitoring a baby in their crib \cite{hesse2017body}.
+\figSota Our paper addresses this challenge for the task of 3D human pose estimation in the wild, where no ground truth 3D pose data are accessible and known priors do not exist.
+We present a transfer learning approach based on a heuristic weakly supervised framework with depth data as surrogate 3D information.
+Our work focuses on applications where techniques based on the motion capture (MoCap) systems---which involve specialized markers, multiple cameras, and controlled environments---are not feasible, even for gathering training data.
+These contexts might include hospital patient behavior monitoring, as studied by our lab \citep{liu2020simultaneously} and others \citep{clever2020bodies}, or infant in the crib activity monitoring \citep{hesse2017body}. \figref{sota} demonstrates the qualitative limitations of state-of-the-art (SOTA) 3D pose estimation models for in-bed patient monitoring---an application critically in need of automation, as highlighted by the recent global pandemic.

-\figref{sota} demonstrates that how recent high performing state-of-the-art 3D pose estimation models when applied for the in-bed patient monitoring --an application critically in need for automation especially during the recent pandemic-- fail to yield qualitatively correct results.
-To deal with the difficulties of gathering MoCap data in practical applications, depth sensing using inexpensive off-the-shelf cameras has been employed in many human pose estimation studies, which adds an extra dimension to the otherwise 2D RGB data \cite{zimmermann20183d}.
-However, RGBD is not 3D and popular pose estimation SDK (e.g. Microsoft Kinect) is only effective in limited working conditions, so assuming depth cameras will always provide us with reliable 3D poses is not valid.